The Keys of Marinus: Commercial releases

+Attempts were made to commercialise the Voord to recapture the success of Nation's Daleks.
+They were featured on cigarette cards in late 1964, on dry transfer sheets from Tower Press in 1965, and on the cover of—and a story in—the first Doctor Who annual book in September 1965.
+The Voord's success did not match the Daleks'.
+They later appeared in spinoff media such as Doctor Who Magazine in 1987 and Big Finish Productions, providing context left unexplored by Nation, and busts and action figures were released by Head-Up Display and Harlequin Miniatures in 1999 and 2000.
+Amicus Productions acquired the movie rights to The Keys of Marinus, but the project was not pursued.

 A novelisation of this serial, written by Philip Hinchcliffe, was published by Target Books in August 1980, with artwork by David McAllister.
 The paperback version of the book was also included in The Doctor Who Gift Set in 1986.
 The serial was released on VHS in March 1999, and on DVD in September 2009; the latter included several special features, including audio commentary and a documentary on the sets featured in the serial.
 While remastering the serial for the DVD release, it was discovered that the second and fourth episodes had been slightly edited; off-air soundtracks recorded by David Holman were used to restore the cuts.
 Sound effects from the serial, under the title "Sleeping Machine", were included on Doctor Who: The 50th Anniversary Collection, originally released on CD in December 2013.